Thailand's festival honouring rivers also pollutes them | Law-Order

 "COVID-19 causes the economy to be sluggish, so people prefer saving their money and floating online instead," she said.

-Banana leaves are the best krathong material because they do not decompose too quickly, and once collected, can be used for making fertilizer, Wijarn said.
+Banana leaves are the best krathong material because they do not decompose too quickly, and once collected, can be used for making fertiliser, Wijarn said.

 "Doing a virtual Loy Krathong celebration is another good solution to avoid environmental damage, especially during the COVID-19 outbreak, but I don't think it can satisfy people's lifestyle, as they still want to enjoy the festival," he said.